Samuel-2626/django-lang/article.md

 )
 ```

-The LOCALE_PATHS setting specifies the directories where Django has to look for translation files.
-Locale paths that appear first have the highest precedence.
+> Django now looks at the LOCALE_PATHS setting for tanslation files.
+Note that, Locale paths that appear first have the highest precedence.

-When you use the makemessages command from your project directory, messaage files will be generated in the locale/ path you created.
-However, for applications that contain a locale/ directory, message files will be generated in that directory.

-Next, create a new directory inside of your root project called **locale** inside a new folder for each language (en, es and fr).
+You need to create the `locale` directory inside of your root project and a new folder for each language (en, es and fr).

 Open the shell and run the following command from your project directory: